-Lpath, Inc. is the category leader in the discovery and development of monoclonal antibodies that target (neutralize) bioactive lipids.
-The study of lipids (called lipidomics) is an emerging field of research that has already identified dozens of bioactive lipids that contribute to disease, with the promise of hundreds more as funding in the area continues to accelerate.
+Lpath, Inc. is the category leader in the discovery and development of monoclonal antibodies that target bioactive lipids.
+The study of lipids is an emerging field of research that has already identified numerous bioactive lipids that contribute to disease, with the promise of many more as funding in the area continues to accelerate.
 Once a disease-causing lipid is identified, however, the challenge becomes one of generating a compound that neutralizes the relevant bioactive lipid.
 With its ImmuneY2™ platform technology and robust patent estate, Lpath is uniquely positioned to meet such challenges and exploit these opportunities.

-By leveraging this ImmuneY2 technology, Lpath has generated monoclonal antibody drug candidates against two bioactive lipids that are well-validated targets: S1P and LPA.
+By leveraging this ImmuneY2 technology, Lpath has generated monoclonal antibody drug candidates against several bioactive lipids, including the well-validated targets, S1P and LPA.

-Lpath's lead product candidate, iSONEP™ (an anti-S1P antibody), is currently in a Phase 2 clinical trial (Nexus) to assess the efficacy of iSONEP, given alone or in combination with Lucentis® or Avastin®, in subjects with wet AMD, an ocular disease that often leads to blindness.
+Lpath's lead product candidate, iSONEP™ (an anti-S1P antibody), is currently in a Phase 2 clinical trial (Nexus) to assess the efficacy of iSONEP, given alone or in combination with Lucentis®, Avastin®, or Eylea® in subjects with wet AMD, an ocular disease that often leads to blindness.